 Before 11 February 2020, when the World Health Organisation (WHO) gave COVID-19 its name, the disease was often referred to as coronavirus in the media.
 However, there are many coronaviruses in the world, and only one type that leads to the disease COVID-19.

-The name COVID-19 is derived from Coronavirus disease 2019.
+The name COVID-19 comes from Coronavirus disease 2019.

 Related: coronavirus, epidemic, pandemic, SARS-CoV-2, WHO